Elvis Presley: Relationship with the African-American community

+In 2017, Joyce Rochelle Vaughn, who investigated the alleged remark since 1997, stated in her book Thirty Pieces of Silver: The Betrayal of Elvis Presley that the alleged racist comment was in fact started by white people involved with Sepia who both sought to make money exploiting such statements and falsifying others because so many whites during the era openly made racist remarks against black people, and who were also dismayed by the fact that Elvis’ music and popularity grew in the black community, with his music even being played on black radio stations.
 The persistence of such attitudes was fueled by resentment over the fact that Presley, whose musical and visual performance idiom owed much to African-American sources, achieved the cultural acknowledgement and commercial success largely denied to his black peers.
 Into the twenty-first century, the notion that Presley had "stolen" black music still found adherents.
 Notable among African-American entertainers expressly rejecting this view was Jackie Wilson, who argued, "A lot of people have accused Elvis of stealing the black man's music, when in fact, almost every black solo entertainer copied his stage mannerisms from Elvis."
 Moreover, Presley acknowledged his debt to African-American musicians throughout his career.
 Addressing his '68 Comeback Special audience, he said, "Rock 'n' roll music is basically gospel or rhythm and blues, or it sprang from that.
 People have been adding to it, adding instruments to it, experimenting with it, but it all boils down to [that]."
 Nine years earlier, he had said, "Rock 'n' roll has been around for many years.
 It used to be called rhythm and blues."